zsofiasomlai/pbx-group-security/content/challenges/competencies/strategic-thinking.md

 ---
-title: Strategic Thinking
-key         : CP-ST
-level : ungraded
-skills : Behaviour, Mindset, Competency difficulty  : easy area : Competency questions :
+title       : Strategic Thinking key         : CP-ST skills      : Behaviour, Mindset, Competency difficulty  : easy area        : competency

+questions :
     - "CP-ST-01: Tell me about a time when you developed a research plan to generate strategic customer or product insights."
     - "CP-ST-02: Tell me about a time when you could anticipate a technology shift."